grischdian/kivy-raspbian/README.md

 Just use Step 1 - 3 (This will work but take a bit)

 Be aware that you might have to use `pip3` instead of `pip` if you have python 2.7 already installed.
+Also install Cython without using a version string.
+Just install latest greatest.
 To check that run `pip --version` to see to which folder pip will install the packages.

 Maybe considering using not the Master branch, there is also a branch called `stable-1.10` if you want to go on a more stable version.